EU sanctions strangle Iranian LPG exports to Asia

 Previous U.S. and EU measures slashed Iran’s crude oil exports, hitting its hard currency earnings and contributing to a plunge in the rial’s value.
 The International Energy Agency estimated its crude exports at 860,000 bpd in September, down from 2.2 million bpd at the end of 2011.

 Similar curbs on LPG will likewise hurt Tehran.
-Before the sanctions, Iran exported almost four million metric tons a year, worth over $4 billion at current market prices.
+Before the sanctions, Iran exported almost four million tonnes a year, worth over $4 billion at current market prices.

 After South Korea, Norwegian energy giant Statoil was the main buyer of Iranian LPG, industry sources said.